Ryuk17/AudioProcessing-toolbox/README.md

 # AudioProcessing
-An toolbox for audio processing in Matlab,the verison of Matlab is R2016a
+An toolbox for audio processing in Matlab,the verison of Matlab is R2016a The audio sample in this toobox is 8000Hz, 16 bits

 ## extractAudioFingerpriner
 extract audio fingerprinter by calcuating the difference of the energy of each frequency sub-band